-Commonly known as Factoring, accounts receivable financing is definitely one of the oldest types of commercial financing.
-In simple terms, it is a process that entails the selling of receivables or outstanding invoices at a markdown to a specialized factoring or finance company (normally called "the Factor").
+Commonly known as factoring, accounts receivable (AR) financing is one of the oldest types of commercial financing.
+In simple terms, it is a process that entails the selling of receivables or outstanding invoices at a markdown to a specialized factoring or finance company—normally called "the Factor".
 The factoring company assumes the risks on the receivable and in return issue your business with a swift influx of cash.
 The amount value issued on the receivable largely depends on the "age" and quality of the receivable.

-Beware to ensure that it is a factoring agreement and not a loan.
-Ensure that the deal has a prime rate, which in essence is the varied interest amount.
-Find out how the prime rate is calculated and whether it is tied on the factoring.
-Keep in mind that a prime rate is an essential part of accounts receivable financing, whether in minimum or maximum.
+When the AF financing is structured as a loan, the AR book is seen as collateral to the loan.
+The company retains the ownership of the AR book and the duty to collect on those debts.
+Business owners should ensure that the deal has a prime rate, which in essence is the varied interest amount.
+They should find out how the prime rate is calculated and whether it is tied on the factoring.
+Keep in mind that a prime rate is an essential part of accounts receivable financing.

-Agreement length is one important factor that you must consider.
-Whether the contract goes for months, a year or several years, be sure that you are well-aware of the length of the agreement, and whether a short-term or long-term agreement will be vital for your business.
+The length of the AR financing agreement is important for the business to consider.
+Whether the AR agreement goes for months, a year or several years can have varying impacts on a company.
+Be sure that you are well aware of the length of the agreement, and whether a short-term or long-term agreement will be vital for your business.

 In truth, every business financing option has its good and bad sides.
 Accounts receivable financing is no exception:

-- No Need for Collateral - It is a type of unsecured business financing option that does not require any collateral in form of assets and guarantors.
+- No Need for Collateral: It is a type of unsecured business financing option that does not require any collateral in the form of assets and guarantors.

-- Retain Ownership of Your Business - This type of financing does not require you to give out part of your business ownership so as to acquire finances.
+- Retain Ownership of Your Business: This type of financing does not require you to give out part of your business ownership to acquire finances.